Bradfield/algos/book/stacks/introduction.md

 ![A stack of books](figures/bookstack2.png)

-Here is another stack, this one contains a number of primitive Python data objects:
+Here is another stack containing a number of primitive Python data objects:

 ![A stack of primitive Python objects](figures/primitive.png)

-One of the most useful features of stacks comes from the simple observation that the insertion order is the reverse of the removal order.
+One of the most useful features of stacks comes from the observation that the insertion order is the reverse of the removal order.

 Starting with a clean desk, place books on top of each other one at a time and consider what happens when you begin removing books: the order that they are removed is exactly the reverse of the order that they were placed.
-Stacks are fundamentally important, as they can be used to reverse the order of items.
+This ability to reverse the order of items is what makes stacks so important.

-Below we show the Python data object stack during insertion and removal.
-Note the order of the objects.
+Below we show the Python object stack during insertion and removal.
+Note the objects’ order.

 ![The reversal property of stacks](figures/simple-reversal.png)